Experiential retail“retailtainment” is the future of brick-and-mortar

 Merge online and offline

 Online?
 Offline?
-Do I have to be online at all with my brick-and-mortar retail when the shops are open?
+Do I have to be online at all with my brick-and-mortar retail when the shops reopen?
 Go beyond the lines of your store and use the advantages of the online world.
 The silver bullet is of course to connect both worlds.
 Online and offline can go hand in hand – the right technology is key here as well.
-The leading brands are investing in developing their omnichannel strategies since years.
-Also, the local retailer should react to the shifting customer behavior accelerated by Covid-19 and involve the consumer in the choice of channel and strengthen their digital engagement.
+The leading brands are investing in developing their omni-channel or unified strategies for years.
+Also, local retailer should react to the shifting customer behavior accelerated by Covid-19 and involve the consumer in the choice of channel and strengthen their digital engagement.

 However, it is all about quality over quantity.
 Present yourself online just like you do in your store.
 Catch your customers’ attention by telling your story here too.

 Ikea demonstrated how to: 100 participants of a Facebook competition were allowed to spend a night in one of Ikea’s stores.
 The “Sleepover Contest” was supposed to be a personalized experience for the 100 winners – from the mattress to the cover – this campaign achieved more visibility and attention than any paid commercial could have done.

 Form a community around your store or your product – the storytelling and the entertainment factor associated with it will unite people with a similar mindset whose interests and commitments will have a boomerang effect.

 To implement technology with the goal of bridging the gap between in-store and online presence you first need to evaluate what your customers want based on the insights of your store employees.
 They interact directly with your customers during the consultation and are after all also the ones who will later work with a possible solution in the daily business.
 With the right solution, you and your team will quickly recognize not only the advantage in customer acquisition and loyalty, but also an improved productivity within the team.